-You can unlock the ability to save YouTube videos to your phone for offline viewing by becoming a YouTube Red subscriber.
-This service includes many other perks, such as an ad-free YouTube experience, access to exclusive YouTube Originals videos and Google Play Music (the company's Spotify competitor).
+You can unlock the ability to save YouTube videos to your phone for offline viewing by becoming a YouTube Premium subscriber.
+This service includes many other perks, such as an ad-free YouTube experience, access to exclusive YouTube Originals videos, YouTube Music Premium and Google Play Music (the company's Spotify competitor).

 Apps within the Google Play Store claim to let you download videos, but not only do they likely violate the YouTube Terms of Service, we cannot vouch for them.
 They may include malware or adware that slows down or ruins the Android experience.

 Before you start, make sure your YouTube app is up to date by opening the Play Store app, tapping the Menu button, tapping My Apps & Games and selecting YouTube.
 Tap the Update button if it's there and tap Open if it's not.